 Treatment Options Available For Congested Skin

-- Hyaluronic Acid Treatment – Hyaluronic acid is a sugar found in the body that is responsible for keeping your skin moist (8).
+- Hyaluronic Acid Treatment – Hyaluronic acid is a sugar found in the body that is responsible for keeping your skin moist (11).
 A study was conducted to see the effect of hyaluronic acid injections on enlarged pores.
-The researchers saw that the 42 subjects who underwent this treatment saw a significant reduction in pore size and an improvement in their skin texture (9).
+The researchers saw that the 42 subjects who underwent this treatment saw a significant reduction in pore size and an improvement in their skin texture (12).
+However, this is not recommended for oily and acne-prone skin.

 - Extractions – Even when you are tempted to pop your blackhead or acne, it is strongly advisable that you don’t do so.
 Acne extraction is a method that should be professionally done by certified dermatologists to clean out your pores with sterilized equipment.